 There is no blueprint for what makes a good chaplain, but all of our chaplains share some of the following criteria and characteristics:

-- A Christian who is confident in his or her faith
+- A person who is confident in his or her faith

-- Willing to serve the 95% who don’t have regular contact with our churches
+- Willing to serve the 95% who don’t have regular contact with our places of worship

 - A listener and pastor